MaxHC-vlop/download_photos_in_telegram/README.md

 # Download image spaceX
 python3 fetch_spacex_images.py

-# Download image nasa
+# Download 4 images nasa
-python3 fetch_nasa_images.py
+python3 fetch_nasa_images.py --count 4

 # Post your image in the chat and post all the photos
 python3 telegram_bot.py --image your_photo